davidjeffrey058/video_platform_backend/README.md

 # Video Platform Backend

 ## OVERVIEW
-The Video Platform Backend project is a Node.js application designed to manage the backend functionalities of a video sharing platform.
+The Video Platform Backend project is a Node.js application designed to manage the backend functionalities of a video streaming platform.
 Key features include:

 - **User Authentication and Authorization:** Secure user login and registration processes.
 - **User Password Recovery:** Mechanisms for users to recover forgotten passwords.